Vortitron/energy-sensor-generator/README.md

 ## Usage
 - **Automatic Generation**:
-  - If “Auto Generate” is enabled, sensors are created when Home Assistant starts or the integration is reloaded.
+  - If "Auto Generate" is enabled, sensors are created when Home Assistant starts or the integration is reloaded.
   - New power sensors (e.g., from newly added Tuya plugs) are detected automatically.
 - **Manual Generation**:
-  - Click the “Generate Energy Sensors” button in your Lovelace dashboard to create or update sensors.
+  - Click the "Generate Energy Sensors" button in your Lovelace dashboard to create or update sensors.
-  - This is useful if you add new devices and have “Auto Generate” disabled.
+  - This is useful if you add new devices and have "Auto Generate" disabled.
+- **Device Swap Handling**:
+  - If you swap a device between power sockets, use the `Reassign Energy Data` service to transfer energy data to the new device association.
+  - Call the service `energy_sensor_generator.reassign_energy_data` with parameters `from_device` and `to_device` (e.g., `plug_1` to `plug_2`).
+  - This updates the storage file to associate energy data with the new device name.
 - **Monitoring**:
   - View sensor states in **Developer Tools > States** (e.g., `sensor.plug_1_energy`, `sensor.plug_1_daily_energy`).
   - Check energy usage in the **Energy** dashboard.